andyblight/raspi-robot-esp32/rover/docker-client/README.md

 When the container is running, you can get a Bash user prompt attached to the container using `./attach.bash`.
 The `./attach.bash` script can be used to open multiple terminal sessions on the docker container by calling the script as many times as needed.

+__IMPORTANT:__ The micro-ROS setup scripts install lots of packages into the the docker container.
+Use the `commit.bash` script to save the state of the container after you have successfully built the firmware.
+If you don't commit your changes, you will have to run the setup scripts again.

 ## Verifying the docker

 You should do this the first time you setup the docker and after every change to the docker or related scripts.